Quadratic word equations with regular constraints and the exponent of periodicity: Quadratic Word Equations

 A system $\cS=\os{(U_1,V_1)\lds (U_n,V_n)}$ of word equations is called \emph{quadratic} if every variable occurs at most twice in its equations, that is, $\abs{U_1\cdots U_nV_1\cdots V_n}_X \leq 2$ holds for all $X \in \cX$.
 As explained in \prref{sec:single}, it will suffice for our purposes to deal with (single) quadratic word equations $U = V$.
 Throughout, we denote the class of all quadratic word equations by $\cQE$.

 The following \prref{prop:trivial} states that the trivial semigroup is nice for the family of quadratic word equations.
-This result was initially worked out in 2019 by Bastien Laboureix in his (unpublished) stage report for the Laboratoire Spécification et Vérification (now at the ENS Paris-Saclay, France) when he was on leave as part of a collaboration between Benedikt Bollig and the first author.
+This result was initially worked out in 2019 by Bastien Laboureix in his (unpublished) stage report~\cite{Laboureix2019} for the Laboratoire Spécification et Vérification (now at the ENS Paris-Saclay, France) when he was on leave in Stuttgart as part of a collaboration between Benedikt Bollig and the first author.
 The approach of Laboureix was based on ideas of Olga Kharlampovich (personal communication).
-The following proof, however, is from the bachelor's thesis of the second author \cite{natterer2024quadratic}.
+The proof of the following proposition, however, is from the bachelor's thesis of the second author \cite{natterer2024quadratic}.
+While this proposition is a special case of \prref{thm:mainiac}, we give a simpler and more direct proof here as a warm-up, as this proof also contains some of the main ideas used later in a more general setting.

-\begin{proposition} The trivial semigroup is nice for the family of quadratic word equations. \end{proposition} \begin{proof} Let $U=V$ be an equation without constraints and with infinitely many \solu{s}.
-This implies $|U|>1$ and $|V|>1$.
-Moreover, we may assume that there infinitely many \solu{s}~$\sig$ where, for all $X\in \cX$, we have $|\sig(X)|>1$.
-Indeed, if this is not the case, then there is some $X\in \cX$ such that there are infinitely many \solu{s}~$\sig$ with $\sig(X) = c_X$ for some fixed constant $c_X \in \Sig$.
-Substituting $X \mapsto c_X$ then reduces the number of variables which appear in the equation, and the claim therefore follows by induction.
+Since, for every semigroup, there is only one \hom $\mu$ to the trivial semigroup~$\os 1$, we suppress the specification of $\mu$ and speak about \emph{word equations without constraints}.